Coronavirus Updates and Resources

 NREL continues to closely monitor the global outbreak of the novel strain of the coronavirus (COVID-19).

-Given the developing situation, and in the interest of placing paramount importance on the health and safety of NREL employees and visitors, we have assembled a team that is meeting daily to evaluate developments, issue guidance to staff and visitors, and ensure the laboratory is prepared.
+In the interest of placing paramount importance on the health and safety of NREL employees and visitors, we have assembled a team to evaluate developments, issue guidance to staff and visitors, and ensure the laboratory is prepared during this time.

 Visits and Tours

 Visits to the South Table Mountain and Flatirons campuses are currently limited to U.S. government leaders, dignitaries, and industry partners.
 NREL continues to offer virtual campus tours for the public.
 To sign up, complete the virtual tour registration form.

 Note: Participation in NREL events hosted on- or off-site is optional, not mandatory.
 Although 97% of NREL employees are fully vaccinated, we encourage you to follow COVID-19 protections while participating in group activities.
 If you receive a positive COVID test result during or after participating in an NREL-sponsored event, please consider voluntarily reporting to COVID19@nrel.gov.

 For the most current information about the pandemic, check these resources regularly:

 Foreign and Domestic Travel